Corning Housing Partnership

 Established in 2016, the partnership includes the City of Corning, Corning Enterprises, Three Rivers Development Foundation and Arbor Housing and Development.
 Three Rivers functions as a partner in an administrative support role and as a strong community advocate.
 The overall goal is to transform neighborhood and increase property values by investing in major property rehabilitation projects.
 During the period 2016-2020, investment in program expenses and direct investment in housing revitalization totaled $1.8 million, supported by $760,000 in property owner investments, $645,000 contributed by Corning Enterprises, and $74,000 in government grants to property owner participants.

-The result has been a direct investment of $1,479,000 in 22 housing revitalization and 2 demolition projects.
-Investments made through the CHP initiative not only resulted in the enhanced visual appearance of the target neighborhoods, but also strengthened property values and overall desirability among new buyers and tenants.
+Investments made through the CHP initiative not only result in the enhanced visual appearance of target neighborhoods, but also strengthen property values and overall desirability among new buyers and tenants.
 Since inception of the program single-family property values in the three target neighborhoods have increased 9 % to 11 %, and the multi-family property values have increased between 93% and 131% in these same areas.

 Investments in Housing

 During the past 10 years Three Rivers has undertaken numerous studies to gain an in-depth understanding of supply and demand for both single-family and market rate housing based on driving factors such as employer expansion, talent attraction, shifts in population, downtown revitalization initiatives, and more.

 These studies have been used by developers to make decisions about investments in both new construction and conversion of upper stories of historic buildings for development of several hundred market rate rental units in communities such as the City of Corning, City of Elmira and Town of Erwin.